Volkswagen Multivan Review 2025: Price, specs & boot space

 With space between the front seats, a completely flat floor and no conventional gear stick to get in the way, you can stand up and walk through to the rear, if you want.
 That's great when attending to young children or just when you fancy a change of scenery.

-A 10.25-inch Digital Cockpit display replaces conventional dials, while a head-up display is also available, providing information like current speed conveniently within the driver's eye line.
-Further tech highlights include wireless smartphone charging and an optional Harmon Kardon premium sound system, with no fewer than 14 loudspeakers dotted around the cabin.
+A 10-inch Digital Cockpit display replaces conventional dials, while a head-up display is also available, providing information like current speed conveniently within the driver's eye line.
+Further tech highlights include wireless smartphone charging and an eight-speaker sound system.
+Buyers can add Digital Cockpit Pro, a Harman Kardon sound system, and a navigation system at extra cost.

 As you'd expect for something as big and boxy as the Volkswagen Multivan, it's massively practical.
 Whether the family's outgrown your Touareg or you're looking for the ultimate versatile Uber car, the Volkswagen Multivan is one step down from a minibus when it comes to interior space.